1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Create discussion lists with Public Cloud

-This guide explains how to set up a discussion list system with your Mail Service, thanks to Mailman and to Public Cloud Infomaniak!
+This guide explains how to manually create a discussion list system with your Mail Service, this thanks to Mailman

-⚠This guide is intended exclusively for a public with a high level of technical competence.
-No liability is assumed for damages or losses - save your data before any manipulation.
-For additional assistance contact a partner or launch a call for tenders free of charge — discover also the role of the host.
+⚠️ This guide is exclusively for users with advanced technical skills.
+No responsibility is assumed for damages or losses—back up your data before proceeding.
+For additional help, contact a partner or launch a free tender — also discover the role of the host.

 Preamble

-- The software allows you to create discussion lists for your different contacts (direction@, ecommerce@...).
+. - The software allows you to create discussion lists for your various contacts (direction@, ecommerce@…).

 Preparation…